Unemployment Insurance in Japan, Explained

 Leave allowance, given when there is no work because of the business owner

-Payments not subject to calculation and withdrawal of unemployment insurance fees:
+Payments not subject to calculation and withdrawal of unemployment insurance fees are the following:

 Board members' compensation